chenwanqq/candle-distributed/README.md

 ## TODO

+- multi worker detail: prefetch and gpu
-- test of multi worker dataloader
+- test of multi worker dataloader. use this dataloder to train a model
 - distributed dataset, dataloader and sampler like torch
 - parameter server
 - ring all-reduce